bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 - **Required**: Whether or not the configuration option is required
 - **Type**: Type of configuration option

-These are the types of configuration options that we currently allow, along with :
+These are the types of configuration options that we currently allow:
 - Text
 - Checkbox
 - Select
-- Multi Select
+- Multi-select
 - Password

 Here are examples of what you would specify for each type of configuration option: